 Facial Implant Surgery

 Facial appearance is determined by three basic components: the skin, soft tissues, and underlying bones or the facial skeletal structure.
-When the facial structure is disproportionate (the chin recessed, jaw undefined or cheeks flat) it significantly affects not only how others see us, but also how we see ourselves.
+When facial structure is disproportionate (the chin recessed, jaw undefined, or cheeks flat) it can significantly affect not only how others see us, but also how we see ourselves.
 Defined facial features, visible contours, and natural angles that are proportionate, together create structural balance and a more attractive appearance.
-Facial implants are specially formed solid materials compatible with human bone and tissue, designed to enhance or augment the physical structure of the face.
+Facial implants are specially formed solid silicone that is compatible with human bone and tissue.
+They are designed to enhance or augment the physical structure of the face with natural-looking results.

 Chin implants can increase the size and projection of a small or recessed chin, one that in profile does not project evenly with or beyond the forehead and mid-face.
 A small or recessed chin can also be described as one that seems to disappear into the neck of an individual of normal weight, rather than appearing as a distinct facial feature.

 Jaw implants increase the width of the lower third of the face.
-Much like the chin, a weak jaw can be defined as one that is not well defined and distinct from the neck or one that slopes rather than angles from the ear to the chin.
+Much like the chin, a weak jaw can be defined as one that is not well defined and distinct from the neck, or one that slopes rather than angles from the ear to the chin.
 In some cases, both the chin and jaw can contribute to facial imbalance.

-To See These Procedures Animated, click here!
+To See These Procedures Animated, Click Here!